 For interdisciplinary work, relevant literature may have been published in a field other than law.
 Temple offers access to more than 900 databases covering a wide variety of subjects..

 Lexis and Westlaw Law Reviews and Journals (Temple Law access)

-While Hein has a more comprehensive law review collection, Westlaw and Lexis have some titles not included in Hein and offer additional search capabilities.
+While Hein has a more comprehensive law journal collection, Westlaw and Lexis have other titles not included in Hein and offer more advanced search capabilities.

 Google Scholar (open access)

 Although the searching is less sophisticated than that in most commercial databases, Google Scholar searches can find materials unavailable through other routes.
 The Advanced Search option can be access by clicking the three horizontal bars.